 The IKnowFood project aims to develop practical tools to enable farmers, processors, manufacturers, retailers and consumers to withstand shocks to the UK food system.
 We want to create positive social and environmental change to help meet our growing demands.

-The IKnowFood team is led by Professor Bob Doherty at the York Management School and includes co-investigators from five academic departments at York, two research institutes and colleagues from the universities of Manchester, Liverpool and Leeds.
+The IKnowFood team is led by Professor Bob Doherty at the University of York's School for Business and Society and includes co-investigators from five academic departments at York, two research institutes and colleagues from the universities of Manchester, Liverpool and Leeds.

 We we aim to deepen our understanding of the UK food system and the global context in which it operates.
 We're working in four areas to unearth problems and develop interventions to improve resilience: